DavesCodeMusings/repl-buddy/README.md

 Most functions should be pretty self-explanitory from their names and descriptions above.
 Some, llike `cd()` and `ls()` can be called with or without parameters.
 Those that require parameters will give a brief usage statement if you don't supply what they need.

 All of REPL Buddy's functions are severely limited when compared to their *nix shell counterparts.
-For example, `cat()` can only dump the contents of a single file, `rm()` has no recursive option, grep can only search text files, etc.
+For example, `rm()` has no recursive option, `grep() can only search text files, etc. There's also no way to pipe commands together or redirect output.

 Still, it's better than nothing.
 If you like the functionality, add the line `from repl_buddy import *` to your boot.py.